Symbolic partition in chaotic maps: Symbolic partition in a 3D map

-As what we did in 2D maps, we first need to find a proper baseline.
+where $a=-1.86, b=0.72, c=0.03$.
+The nonlinear term only exists in the equation for the $z-$component.
+But the dynamics is chaotic at the current parameter values and the strange attractor looks much more complicated than that of the H\'{e}non map. \\ As what we did in 2D maps, we first need to find a proper baseline.
 However, for 3D maps, it's not as easy as in 2D maps since the unstable manifold appears entangled in a complex way in three dimensions.
-But Observation \uppercase\expandafter{\romannumeral3} still works.
-Five points with locally maximum curvatures are identified on the initial part of the manifold as shown in Fig.~\ref{fig14}(a).
+But Remark \uppercase\expandafter{\romannumeral2} still works.
+Five points with locally maximum curvatures are identified on the initial part of the manifold as shown in FIG.~\ref{fig6}(a).
 The curvature at P1 is $178.3072$; P2: $8.3593$; P3: $3.0808$; P4: $76.5475$; P5: $2.7255$.
-It turns out that the segment between P1 and P4 fits Observation \uppercase\expandafter{\romannumeral3} and can thus be defined as the baseline, since only these two are true foldings and the other three are spurious and thus could be ignored.
-And it will be folded at P4 after one iteration.
-According to Observation \uppercase\expandafter{\romannumeral1}, P4 can be defined as a folding point.
-Its preimage $A_0$ is the critical point shown in Fig.~\ref{fig14}(b).
-In all the subfigures of Fig.~\ref{fig14}(c)-(f), black segments are mapped to red segments after one iteration.
-In (c), there is a maximum curvature of 6.0620 at P6.
-But because the red segment is still stretching locally and P6 does not break it, so according to Observation \uppercase\expandafter{\romannumeral1}, it can't be defined as a folding point.
+And the iteration goes with $P3\rightarrow P2\rightarrow P4\rightarrow P1$, {\em i.e.}, they belong to the same genealogy group and there is a starting one whose preimage is the critical point.
+P5 belongs to another genealogy group.
+According to Remark \uppercase\expandafter{\romannumeral2}, the baseline stretches continuously in both directions until touching the folding points, but at the same time, the baseline between two consecutive folding points is maximally stretched locally according to Remark \uppercase\expandafter{\romannumeral1}.
+Thus, the baseline captures the overall features of the dynamics but keeps a simple structure.
+Therefore, the segment between P1 and P4 can be defined as the baseline, which will be folded at P4 after one iteration.
+According to Remark \uppercase\expandafter{\romannumeral1}, P4 can be defined as a folding point.
+Its preimage $A_0$ is the critical point shown in FIG.~\ref{fig6}(b).
+In all the subfigures of FIG.~\ref{fig6}(c)-(f), black segments are mapped to red segments after one iteration.
+In FIG.~\ref{fig6}(c), there is a maximum curvature of 6.0620 at P6.
+But because the red segment is still stretching locally and P6 does not break it, so according to Remark \uppercase\expandafter{\romannumeral1}, it can't be defined as a folding point.
 Therefore, there is no critical point on this black segment.
-In (d), the red segment will be folded at P7 with a curvature of 25.0883 and the new segments which are separated by P7 have reached the maximum stretching locally until P7 breaks it, so it can be regarded as a folding point and thus locates the critical point $B_0$ as a preimage.
-In (e), the maximum curvature at P8 is 8.9726 and the red segment is still stretching locally and P8 does not break it, and thus there is no critical point on the black segment for the same reason as in (c).
-In (f), there are four maximum curvatures at P9: 2.9522, P10: 161.9620, P11: 2.9731, P12: 1.0919.
+In FIG.~\ref{fig6}(d), the red segment will be folded at P7 with a curvature of 25.0883 and the new segments which are separated by P7 have reached the maximum stretching locally until P7 breaks it, so it can be regarded as a folding point and thus locates the critical point $B_0$ as a preimage.
+In FIG.~\ref{fig6}(e), the maximum curvature at P8 is 8.9726 and the red segment is still stretching locally and P8 does not break it, and thus there is no critical point on the black segment for the same reason as in FIG.~\ref{fig6}(c).
+In FIG.~\ref{fig6}(f), there are four maximum curvatures at P9: 2.9522, P10: 161.9620, P11: 2.9731, P12: 1.0919.
 P10 can be defined as a folding point because of the segments which are separated by P10 both reach maximum stretching locally until P10 breaks it.
 Hence its preimage $C_0$ is the critical point.
-After dealing with 250 segments, we get the symbolic partition of the attractor as displayed in Fig.~\ref{fig18}.\\ Like what we did in 2D maps, in order to justify our partition, we compute $h_N$ and compare it with the Lyapunov exponent if the partition is correct.
-Here the calculation was performed with a series of length $2^{31}$ and we find that $h_N$ converge well to the Lyapunov exponent $\lambda =0.157$ with the increase of N, as shown in Fig.~\ref{fig20}(b). \\
+After dealing with 250 segments, we get the symbolic partition of the attractor as displayed in FIG.~\ref{fig7}.\\ Like what we did in 2D maps, in order to justify our partition, we compute $h_n$ and compare it with the Lyapunov exponent if the partition is correct.
+Here the calculation was performed with a series of length $2^{31}$ and we find that $h_n$ converge well to the Lyapunov exponent $\lambda =0.157$ with the increase of n, as shown in FIG.~\ref{fig4}(c). \\